Adding Elements to a Python List

 [2010, 2008, 2011, 2012, 2013]

-If the position specified in the insert method is greater than the length of the list, the new element is added to the end of the list.
+If the specified index is greater than the length of the list, Python automatically places the new element at the end of the list.

-To insert multiple elements within a list, use slicing.
+To insert multiple elements at a specific position, you can use slice assignment.

 Consider the following list: